 Emergency Contact Information

-- Add additional phone numbers and to select text messaging options are available.
+- Add additional phone numbers and text messaging options are available.

 The spring action list includes items that can be completed during the spring term, but may not be immediately available when Orientation packets initially begin mailing mid-January.
 PLEASE NOTE: Although the Spring term has passed, it's not too late to complete the action times.
 We encourage students to complete these items as soon as possible.